VampToshikazu/VampToshikazu/README.md

 - i forget to respond sometimes, pls be patient with me
 - **do not copy or take inspo of my skins.**
 - do not hide/cuddle/rp w/ me unless i have it in my name or were close.
-- i will hide you anyone who makes me uncomfortable
 - being covered/kissed/sneezed on will always
 make me move away if i dont know u, it annoys me/makes me uncomfortable.